Summary of what I know and where to get more info…

 Remove Memory Foam: Get rid of memory foam everything including pillows, mattresses and toppers.
 Even the healthier, certified ones still outgas fumes.
 I write about my mattress saga so you don’t have to have one: The Hunt for a MCAS Friendly Mattress.

 Improve Your Water Quality!
 Especially depending on where you live, your water district or local pipes might not be providing you with clean enough water.
 Reverse osmosis (RO) water purification is the best way to go to remove chemicals including chromium 6, arsenic, barium, copper and lead.
 At our last home we installed the very affordable APEC ROES-50, and now we use a local water shop to fill up our own 5 gallon jugs (it is Southern California).
-And no, Brita and PUR water filters don’t filter adequately enough.
+And no, Brita and PUR water filters don’t filter enough to remove all these pernicious chemicals.

 Talk Therapy & EMDR: EMDR (eye movement desensitization and reprocessing) is for the inevitable post traumatic stress these conditions lay on you, and is the most magical thing I’ve experienced.
 I wouldn’t have guessed I had PTSD, thinking it was for only for those like legit combat veterans, but it’s not.
 Feeling like you’re dying and being terrified is something I’m continually faced with, and the natural consequence is PTSD.
 Beyond the acute attacks, I don’t know who wouldn’t benefit from therapy, let alone those of us dealing with life altering chronic illness.
 There is a lot to grieve from your old life, and a lot of coping and acceptance.
 I would not feel as good as I do without my phenomenal therapist.